Lorefist5/Excel/Excel.Library/Attributes/README.md

 - **Front:** Trims whitespace from the beginning of the string.
 - **FrontAndEnd:** Trims whitespace from both ends of the string.
 - **All:** Removes all whitespace from the string.

+## ExcelSheetAttribute Properties

+This section describes each property available in the `ExcelSheetAttribute` class, providing examples of their application for data models.

+### **Name**
+- Specifies the exact sheet name in the Excel workbook for read and write properties.

+### **ReadingProperties**
+- When searching for the sheet, it will also check for all these names.

+### **ReadMultiple**
+- If set to `true`, the method will read multiple sheets and join them in a large dataset.
+If `false`, it will stop at the first sheet that it finds.

+### **Index**
+- The index of the sheet that will be read.
+This way, it will only read the sheet at that index.